 Knitted Knockers are a special, handmade prosthesis providing a comfortable and beautiful alternative to traditional breast prosthetics for people who’ve gone through mastectomies or other procedures.

-They’re made of gentle cotton, which makes them soft and comfortable to the skin.
+They’re made of gentle cotton (read here for recommended options for cotton), which makes them soft and comfortable to the skin.
 Knitted Knockers are a great way to help people struggling with the difficult effects of breast procedures.

 The Salvation Army